 The Sound of St. Louis: Jazz Compilation Vol. 1 is the culmination of the first year of the Kranzberg Arts Foundation’s Music Artists in Residence program and features an original composition from each of the nine residents.
 Recorded and mixed at Clayton Studios by Tazu Marshall and Mike Silverman, the compilation is available as a CD (at Vintage Vinyl, Music Record Shop, and Euclid Records, as well as Kranzberg-affiliated venues including Sophie’s Artist Lounge and The Dark Room), digital download or on streaming services.

 Listen to the album

 Free / 5:30 – 11 pm / All Ages

 From Miles Davis and Willie Akins to Eric Slaughter and Ptah Williams, St. Louis has a living legacy of jazz.
 It pulses and flows through every bass note — a staccato heart beat riding across generations of red brick and river.
 Every week, we celebrate St. Louis’ jazz legacy and future with the Wednesday Night Jazz Crawl.
 Free and family-friendly, the Wednesday Night Jazz Crawl brings jazz within reach for people of all ages and backgrounds.

-Music at the Intersection is a three-day music festival throughout the Grand Center Arts District at two outdoor and seven indoor stages, featuring more than 60 national, regional, and local bands of all genres.
-This event takes place during Saint Louis Music Week — a nine-day celebration that shines a light on our music scene and encourages folks across our region to go out and experience live music.
-The Midwest Music Summit, which will launch in 2021, consists of panels, workshops, exhibitions, and classes geared toward the music industry.
+Music at the Intersection is a three-day music experience throughout the Grand Center Arts District at two outdoor and seven indoor stages, featuring more than 60 national, regional, and local bands of all genres.